giulianopz/lfcs/domains/5-service-configuration/c.md

 ## Configure email aliases

 The process of getting an email from one person to another over a network or the Internet involves many systems working together.
 Each of these systems must be correctly configured for the process to work.
-The sender uses a **Mail User Agent** (MUA), or email client, to send the message through one or more **Mail Transfer Agents** (MTA), the last of which will hand it off to a **Mail Delivery Agent** (MDA) for delivery to the recipient’s mailbox, from which it will be retrieved by the recipient’s email client, usually via a POP3 or IMAP server.
+The sender uses a **Mail User Agent** (MUA), or email client, to send the message through one or more **Mail Transfer Agents** (MTA), the last of which will hand it off to a **Mail Delivery Agent** (MDA) for delivery to the recipient's mailbox, from which it will be retrieved by the recipient's email client, usually via a POP3 or IMAP server.

 The **sendmail** smtp mail server is able to set up mailbox aliases which can be used to forward mail to specific users, or even other aliases.
-This can be done by simply editing a configuration file called ‘aliases’ that is generally located in **/etc/mail/aliases** (symlinked to **/etc/aliases**).
+This can be done by simply editing a configuration file called ‘aliases' that is generally located in **/etc/mail/aliases** (symlinked to **/etc/aliases**).

 The following are some example aliases from an aliases file:
 ```